Unitarian Church in Ireland

-The Unitarian Church in Ireland presently consists of two Congregations, Dublin and Cork, part of the Synod of Munster, in the Republic of Ireland, which has itself been part the Non-Subscribing Presbyterian Church of Ireland since 1935.
+The Unitarian Church in Ireland presently consists of two Congregations, Dublin and Cork, part of the Synod of Munster, in the Republic of Ireland, which has itself been part of the Non-Subscribing Presbyterian Church of Ireland since 1935.
 Some congregations remain closely associated with the General Assembly of Unitarian and Free Christian Churches.
-These churches would abide by the traditional Unitarian principles of Freedom, Reason and Tolerance.
+These churches would abide by the traditional Unitarian principles of Freedom, Reason, and Tolerance.